 So, can chinchillas roam the house?
 No, chinchillas can’t roam the house.
 Chinchillas roaming the house presents too many dangers.
 Chinchillas like to chew which could cause death if a chinchilla chews an electrical cord.
-Additionally, chinchillas can hide and tuck themselves into small places.
-This can make finding your chinchilla at the end of playtime difficult if your chinchilla roams your house.
+Additionally, chinchillas can hide and tuck themselves into small places making it difficult to find them if they are allowed to free roam.

 Let’s jump into the details.